Help Make Victoria a More Welcoming City

 • Not welcoming

-by thegolfguy, almost 3 years ago
+by thegolfguy, over 3 years ago

 I have travelled and lived in many cities across Canada , the US and the world.
 When i moved here 3 years ago I quickly realized that Victoria is the least Friendly of any city........sorry collection of municipalities that i have ever lived in.